wavefrontHQ/docs/pages/doc/query_language_reference.md

 permalink: query_language_reference.html
 summary: Learn about the query syntax, operators, and functions supported by Wavefront Query Language.
 ---
-The Wavefront Query Language allows you to extract the information you need from time series data.
+The Wavefront Query Language allows you to extract the information you need from your data.
 You use the query language for queries that display in charts and for alerts.
 This page is a complete reference to all query language elements and functions.
 You can click most functions for a page with details and examples.
 For some background information, see:
 * [Aggregation Functions](query_language_aggregate_functions.html)
 * [Discrete and Continuous Time Series](query_language_discrete_continuous.html)
 * [Detecting Anomalies](query_language_statistical_functions_anomalies.html)
 * [Bucketing with align()](query_language_align_function.html)

-**Note:** This page summarizes queries that apply to time series data and events.
-For queries that apply to distributed tracing, see [Querying Trace Data](trace_data_query.html) and [traces() Function](traces_function.html).

 ## Query Elements
 <table style="width: 100%;">